 A couple of south Florida investors familiar with the beauty of nearby Fontana Village purchased the entire 125 acre peninsula for $50,000.
-Today one lake front lot will bring ten times that.
+Today one lake front lot will bring five times that.

 The difficulties encountered in the 1960s in this isolated mountain town are detailed by one of the original developers Joe W. Hudgens in The Thunderbird Story.
 It makes for an interesting read.
 Joe spent hours each day conducting business on the only telephone in the county located on Main Street at the Courthouse.

 The lodge, restaurant and marina went up quickly.
 Joe brought in the first pontoon boat, a twenty-footer that carried up to a dozen passengers.
 Potential buyers were taken on a "cruise" to view the mountains and cottage sites from the lake.
 It was an easy sell.

 Because the lake levels fluctuated up to 10-feet during the various seasons, the marina had to be made with floating docks.
 Many of the cottage owners began bringing their boats and the marina became a popular feature of Thunderbird Mountain.